mautic/developer-documentation-new/docs/design/labelling.rst

 Done
 ^^^^

-Indicates that the user has finished working in an environment (for example, editing templates) and wants to return to where he or she came from.
+Indicates that the User has finished working in an environment (for example, editing templates) and wants to return to where he or she came from.

 Compare Close and Finish.